Skip to Content

 Difficulty: Fairly Difficult

 On the slightly more adventurous end of the scale, we have this exciting 5 mile stretch between Port St Mary and The Sound.
-Honestly, this isn’t just one of the most astonishing walks I’ve done on the Isle of Man, but in the whole of the UK.
+Honestly, I’d say this is one of most astonishing walks I’ve done in the whole of the UK.

-For those fit and able to experience this IOM coastal walk, however, you’re in for a treat.
-Starting in the picturesque beachside village of Port St Mary, you’ll advance through grassy footpaths and open moorland before winding up on towering cliffs.
+Starting in the picturesque beachside town of Port St Mary, you’ll advance through grassy footpaths and open moorland before winding up on towering cliffs.
+Experience cinematic views and stomach-churning drops as you traverse the cliff edge.

 Isle of Man coastal walking routes